 The second key document is a durable (or financial) power of attorney (FPOA).
 With a power of attorney, you name an "agent" to handle your financial matters if you become incapacitated.
 The FPOA is limited to financial affairs.
 The agent will be able to handle most of your financial tasks like paying bills and debt payments, making investment decisions, and filing taxes, among other things.

 There are two types of FPOAs to know.
 The first is effective the day you sign the document, and your agent can use it even if you are still capable of making financial decisions.
-The second is called a “springing power.”
-It “springs” or goes into effect after an event that causes disability or incapacity.
+The second is called a "springing power."
+It "springs" or goes into effect only after an event that causes disability or incapacity.

 3. Advance medical directives

 When it comes to your healthcare, the documents you need can vary from state to state.
 However, all documents are referred to as advance medical directives.
 In some states, the advance directives are part of one document.
 In others, there could be two.
-Regardless of the state requirements, here are two issues you need to address:
+Regardless of the state requirements, here are two issues you need to address.

-- Healthcare Power of Attorney (HCPOA) or healthcare proxy: Like a financial power of attorney, an agent acts on your behalf for healthcare decisions if you cannot make them on your own.
+Like a financial power of attorney, an agent acts on your behalf for healthcare decisions if you cannot make them on your own.
 Without an HCPOA, medical facilities have the right to make decisions for you instead of listening to a family member.
 If you have one, your agent can present the document and be in control of your medical care.

 Planning for your estate and the people you love is a fluid and dynamic process.
-As you navigate life—marriage, children, divorce, or even a death in the family—you need to revisit your plan.
+As you navigate life—marriage, children, divorce, or even a death in the family—you need to revisit your roadmap.
 Even something like moving to a new state can create the need for new documents.

-An estate plan is an essential part of the financial planning process for everyone, but it’s not just about planning for your money.
-It’s about protecting what matters most.
-Done right, you’ll create peace of mind knowing that your health, wealth, and the people you care about will be OK should the unexpected occur.
+An estate strategy is an essential part of the financial planning process for everyone, but it's not just about planning for your money.
+It's about protecting what matters most.
+Done right, you'll create peace of mind knowing that your health, wealth, and the people you care about will be OK should the unexpected occur.